trusktr/rocket-module/README.md

           isopack and therefore it will load before all the other entry points.~~

 ### v0.2.0
-- [ ] Register a new compiler with Plugin.registerCompiler.
+- [x] Register a new compiler with Plugin.registerCompiler.
+- [ ] Redo everything but with the files handed to rocket:module by Meteor, thus eliminating the two previous month's worth of work. (:

 ### v1.0.0
 - [ ] Finish commented TODOs that are left in rocket:module.